Director's Cut (2016 film)

 Director's Cut is a 2016 American independent black comedy horror film directed by Adam Rifkin, starring Penn Jillette and Missi Pyle.
 Principal photography took place in September 2014 and lasted four weeks.
 It opened the Slamdance Film Festival on January 22, 2016.

 On November 9, 2017, it was announced that the film had been picked up for distribution by Epic Pictures through its new label Dread Central Presents.

-Plot
+Premise

 Herbert Blount aspires to replace the real director of a movie and make it his own by capturing the lead actress and inflicting much horror upon her in his version.